-I was on Facebook and I saw all kinds of comments like “I can’t wait for X day because I am planning on cheating.”
+On Facebook you can see all kinds of comments like "I can't wait for X day because I am planning to cheat on Keto."

 I was on vacation when I thought of this.
 So maybe it's the pot-calling-the-kettle-black, because I didn't worry (much) about carbs.